R O B E R T C A S C I O

 Publication URL – https://www.emeraldinsight.com/doi/abs/10.1108/09590551111144897

 Cascio, Robert, Mariadoss, Babu, & Mouri, Nacef (2010).
 “The impact of management commitment alignment on salespersons’ adoption of sales force automation technologies: An empirical investigation.”
 Industrial Marketing Management 39 (7), October, 1088-1096.

 Abstract: Marketing and information systems scholars have explored several factors that affect sales force automation (SFA) technology adoption.
 In this study, we introduce a new antecedent to the SFA adoption model, Management Commitment Alignment (MCA).
 We show that alignment between top management and immediate supervisors’ commitment to the SFA technology is an important factor in influencing SFA adoption.
-Results show that while commitment from both leadership levels (perfect alignment) is the most conducive to SFA adoption, misaligned commitment conditions have differential effects on adoption.
-Specifically, even when supervisors are committed to sales technology, lack of top management commitment can hurt SFA adoption.
+Results show that while commitment from both leadership levels (perfect alignment) is the most conducive to SFA adoption, misaligned commitment conditions have surprisingly different effects on adoption.
+Specifically, even when supervisors are committed to sales technology, lack of top management commitment can substantial hinder SFA adoption.
 Managerial implications of the findings and directions for future research are discussed.

 Publication URL – https://doi.org/10.1016/j.indmarman.2009.12.010